dvp919/InternshipExperience/README.md

  - And This company is none other than coming in Top 500 Fortune company known as ADP (Automatic Data Processing) based in US.

 -----

+### Some Good Tips

+ - Stay Updated on LinkedIn
+ - Make Good and Helpful Connections
+ - Help your friends/strangers by referring your connections
+ - Stay up-to-date with new and upcoming openings
+ - Attend guest speaker
+ - Professional Communication
+ - Always be Honest

+ - **Most Important : Your Hobbies, Games, Enjoyment, Friends (It will help us to maintain Work-Life Balance)**

 #### Thank You
 #### Dhruv Patel